Ranking #1 during a rebuilding year: coaching UCLA mock trial

 In 2023, UCLA Mock Trial won a national championship.

 In 2024, our team of seniors returned, but fell short of repeating.
-We placed fourth.
+We placed fourth and graduated nearly everyone on the team.

 On paper, this was a rebuilding year.
 There was only one returning member of our championship squad.
 In reality, we ended up two points from the national finals.